ALRW/dayAsADev/courseSections/section4.md

 [:globe_with_meridians: Go to course navigation :globe_with_meridians:](../navigation.md)

-So we have the beginnings of our website but before we jump into creating an all singing all dancing web application there is one other aspect of our workflow that needs to be covered: **version control**.
+So we have the beginnings of our website but before we jump into creating an all singing, all dancing web application there is one other aspect of our workflow that needs to be covered: **version control**.

 Version control is the process and technology used to **control** various **versions** of the code that you write.
 If, for example, you were building a house, you'd likely start with the foundation and make sure it's solid before you started building the walls.
 You'd want to stop after the walls were built to make sure everything lines up properly before adding the roof.
 You wouldn't want to build the entire thing and realise, after the roof is built, that there's a crack in the foundation.